How auto repair shop software increases billable hours…

 - Technicians waiting too long for the parts for their assigned job – this is a process problem that needs to be fixed.

 - Jobs hung up in the office waiting for customer authorizations – this is also a process problem.
-But this one is almost invisible because it doesn’t directly affecting the technicians’ efficiency.
+But this one is almost invisible because it doesn’t directly affect the technicians’ efficiency.
 This does affect adjusted capacity, though, because it’s a bottleneck.
 Auto shop software can save time in this area by sending customers text messages with estimates and pictures of the damaged parts, and by receiving customers’ text authorizations, as well.

 - Rushed diagnostics – when a tech isn’t allowed sufficient time to perform a thorough diagnosis, it can cost the shop in several ways.
 For example: